-In the statement of comprehensive income, income and expenses from discontinued operations are reported separately from income and expenses from continuing operations, down to the level of profit after taxes, even when the Group retains a non-controlling interest in the subsidiary after the sale.
-The resulting profit or loss (after taxes) is reported separately in the statement of comprehensive income.
+In the Statement of Profit and Loss and Other Comprehensive Income, income and expenses from discontinued operations are reported separately from income and expenses from continuing operations, down to the level of profit after taxes, even when the Group retains a non-controlling interest in the subsidiary after the sale.
+The resulting profit or loss (after taxes) is reported separately in the Statement of Profit and Loss and Other Comprehensive Income.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2014
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2015